Music Licensing: Sync Licensing Guide For Success!

 What’s the Music Industry’s worst-kept secret to generating high-margin income and breaking emerging artists?
-Well, having a wealth of industry contacts and resources certainly helps… But we’re actually talking about sync licensing!
+Music sync licensing!
+Having a wealth of industry contacts and resources certainly helps, but we’re going to tell you all about the power of sync licensing.

 So what is sync licensing?
 A sync license/synchronisation refers to an agreement surrounding the use of recorded music in any product involving the simultaneous use of music and moving images.
 This includes, (you guessed it!) movies, tv shows, advertisements, video games and more!
 Getting a successful placement can come with huge exposure and can generate significant revenue through sync license fees and performance royalties.